Best Monster Movies of the Noughties

 Nightmarishly claustrophobic story of six women trapped in an unexplored cave system when a rockslide blocks their exit route.
 If that wasn’t bad enough, there is something else down there with them.
 Something horrifying.
 If you only watch one film on this list, watch this one!

-Low budget Horror Comedy set in a local bar in Nevada that is suddenly attacked by monstrous creatures.
+Low budget but fun Horror Comedy set in a local bar in Nevada that is suddenly attacked by monstrous creatures.